Lights come back on in Texas as water woes rise in the South

 As of Thursday afternoon, more than 1,000 Texas public water systems and 177 of the state’s 254 counties had reported weather-related operational disruptions, affecting more than 14 million people, according to the Texas Commission on Environmental Quality.

-About 260,000 homes and businesses in Tennessee's largest county, which includes Memphis, were told to boil water after cold temperatures let to water main ruptures and problems at pumping stations.
+About 260,000 homes and businesses in Tennessee's largest county, which includes Memphis, were told to boil water after cold temperatures led to water main ruptures and problems at pumping stations.
+Memphis International Airport canceled all incoming and outgoing passenger flights Friday due to water pressure issues.

+In Texas, more than 300 flights in and out of Dallas and Houston were canceled Friday, according to flightaware.com.
+Particularly affected was American Airlines, headquartered in Fort Worth.
+The website’s “misery map” showed even more delays and cancellations at airports from Washington, D.C., to Boston as the latest winter storm front moved through the Northeast.

-And in Jackson, Mississippi, Mayor Chokwe Antar Lumumba said most of the city of about 150,000 was without water Thursday night.
-Crews were pumping water to refill city tanks but faced a shortage of chemicals to treat the water, she said.
+In Jackson, Mississippi, Mayor Chokwe Antar Lumumba said most of the city of about 150,000 was without water Thursday night.
+Crews pumped water to refill city tanks but faced a shortage of chemicals to treat the water, she said.

 “We are dealing with an extreme challenge with getting more water through our distribution system,” Lumumba said.